ElpadoCan/SpotMAX/spotmax/docs/source/tutorials/mtDNA_yeast.rst

 For the pre-processing activating or not the :confval:`Aggregate cells prior analysis` will not make any difference becasue we are working with a single mother-daughter pair.
-If we would be working with multiple cells and we already know that some of the cells in the image do not have spots activating this paramenter might be very important (especially if we use ``Thresholding`` for the :confval:`Spots segmentation method`).
+If we would be working with multiple cells and we already know that some of the cells in the image do not have spots activating this parameter might be very important (especially if we use ``Thresholding`` for the :confval:`Spots segmentation method`).